rouriques/rouriques.github.io/README.md

-**Context**:
+**Context**: Many software companies adopt Agile Software Development (ASD) principles through various methods, aiming to respond rapidly to the changes.
+Agile principles prioritise informal communication between their members and down-prioritise documentation to bring more flexibility and readiness when welcoming changes, posing pressure on how knowledge, a strategic resource, is shared and applied.
+In these contexts, many of these knowledge resources remain intangible, which poses challenges to resource management because knowledge is difficult to reproduce and manage, requiring lots of effort to understand what should remain tacit and what should be captured into artefacts.

-**Objective**: This thesis aims to contribute to, first, materialising knowledge resources in agile software project environments, incorporating organisational principles into the software engineering literature.
-Second, provide guidance on effectively managing knowledge resources.
+**Objective**: This thesis aims to contribute to materialising knowledge resources in agile software project environments and provide guidance on effectively managing them.

 **Method**: We follow mostly the qualitative paradigm to investigate knowledge resource management.
 We adhere to social constructivism research, which notes that social phenomena undergo constant changes and are affected by human interaction.
 As qualitative and quantitative methods of investigation, we utilised literature reviews, grounded theory, survey and a case study.